evidentlyai/evidently/docs/book/reports/data-drift.md

 **1. To monitor the model performance without ground truth.** When you do not have true labels or actuals, you can monitor the input feature drift to check if the model is operating in a familiar environment.
 You can typically combine it with the [Prediction Drift monitoring](prediction-drift.md).
 If the drift is detected, you can trigger labeling and retraining, or decide to pause and switch to a different decision method.

-**2. When you are debugging the model decay.** If you observe a drop in the model quality, you can evaluate Data Drift to explore the change in the feature patterns, e.g., to understand the change in the environment or discover the appearance of a new segment.
+**2. When you are debugging the model quality decay.** If you observe a drop in the model quality, you can evaluate Data Drift to explore the change in the feature patterns, e.g., to understand the change in the environment or discover the appearance of a new segment.

 **3. To understand model drift in an offline environment.** You can explore the historical data drift to understand past changes in the input data and define the optimal drift detection approach and retraining strategy.
 Read more in a [blog](https://evidentlyai.com/blog/tutorial-3-historical-data-drift) about it.